Skip to main content

 Gas Supply Plan (Cost of Natural Gas)

-GRAM Rates (Cost for delivering the natural gas)
+GRAM Rates (Cost for Delivering the Natural Gas)

 The Georgia Rate Adjustment Mechanism (GRAM) is referenced on your bill as “delivery charges” and includes costs such as maintenance, safety and inspection programs, and customer service metering and billing.
-On February 1 2024, new GRAM rates became effective in order to support numerous system improvements.
+On March 1 2025, new GRAM rates became effective in order to support numerous system improvements.
 These include:

 • Addition of renewable natural gas interconnections to reduce carbon emissions

-The overall impact of the rate increase is $0.99 per month for the typical residential customer, from February 1, 2024 – January 31, 2025.
-That’s about $11.87 per year.
+The overall impact of the rate increase is $2.33 per month for the typical residential customer, from March 1, 2025 – February 28, 2026.
+That’s about $27.94 per year.

 Liberty works very hard to strike a balance between providing service that is safe, reliable and cost-effective for our customers.
 We also offer several financial assistance programs, budget billing, and other offerings to help our customers manage their monthly bills.
 Click here to learn more and find a program that fits your needs.